 Microform Collection: Learn more about selected microform collections at Western Libraries.

 Mongolian Studies: Learn more about Western Libraries’ Mongolia and Inner Asia Collection.

 Northwest Collection: Western Libraries’ Northwest Collection is a rich and extensive resource for information on the Pacific Northwest, a region defined as Oregon, Washington, Idaho, British Columbia, and Alaska.
 The collection features works by authors, scholars, and others whose efforts have contributed significantly to the interpretation and understanding of the Northwest.

 PoetryCHaT: A collection of resources, ideas and curricula designed to help educators share their love of poetry with children and teens.

 Student Assistant Recommended Reading (StARR) Collection: The Student Assistant Recommended Reading (StARR) Collection is the product of a unique program through which graduating senior student employees at Western Libraries select a favorite book or media item to celebrate their graduation and to honor the student’s service in the Libraries.
 Bookplates are inserted in the book, and a note with the student’s name appear in the library catalog record for perpetuity.

-Video Collection: The Libraries’ video collection consists of thousands of titles which support the curriculum and instructors of the university.
+Video and Streaming Video: The Libraries’ video collection consists of thousands of titles which support the curriculum and instructors of the university.
 Videos range from a large selection of feature films in both VHS and DVD formats to documentary and instructional films.
-Recent popular films are available in the Daylight Lounge.
-Learn more here.
+More information about using media, and media formats available at Western, can be found here.